 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
-Among the issues that the State Energy Planning Board will take under consideration are: employing a strategic approach to incentives offered for energy efficiency and end-use electrification; dedicated financial support for energy efficiency, electrification, and related health and safety upgrades for low- and moderate-income households and affordable housing; phased electrification approaches in existing buildings; leading by example through energy savings projects and new construction practices in State buildings and facilities; industrial process efficiency and emerging technologies to decarbonize industrial process heat; the deployment of thermal energy networks to decarbonize buildings at the community and utility scale; grid-interactive efficient buildings; advanced metering infrastructure; and customer data access.
-The Board will carefully consider energy affordability impacts and ways to reduce energy cost burdens while advancing decarbonization, with specific attention to low-income households.
-In addition, the Board will consider legislative and regulatory actions for building energy benchmarking, labeling, and building performance standards that promote the energy-efficient operation of buildings; for appliance standards; to reduce embodied carbon emissions in construction projects and construction materials; and to adopt market-based emissions reduction mechanisms.
+Among the issues that the State Energy Planning Board will take under consideration are: employing a strategic approach to incentives offered for energy efficiency and end-use electrification; dedicated financial support for energy efficiency, electrification, and related health and safety upgrades for low- and moderate-income households and affordable housing; phased electrification approaches in existing buildings; leading by example through energy savings projects and new construction practices in State buildings and facilities, including progress under Executive Order 22; industrial process efficiency and emerging technologies to decarbonize industrial process heat; neighborhood-scale strategies to decarbonize buildings and manage energy demand including the deployment of low-carbon thermal energy networks at the campus, community, and utility scale; grid-interactive efficient buildings; rate design options; advanced metering infrastructure; and customer data access.
+The Board will carefully consider impacts on energy affordability and ways to reduce energy cost burdens while advancing decarbonization, with attention to preserving and supporting housing affordability and specific attention to low-income households.
+In addition, the Board will consider legislative and regulatory actions associated with the gas system transition; for building energy benchmarking, labeling, and building performance standards that promote the energy-efficient operation of buildings; for building and energy codes and appliance standards; to reduce embodied carbon emissions in construction projects and construction materials; and to adopt market-based emissions reduction mechanisms.